Free Table of Contents Templates (for Microsoft Word)

 Should a table of contents include itself?

-No, the table of contents is basically a snapshot of the headings, tables, and page numbers in a document and does not automatically update itself as you make changes.
-Anytime you make changes in your document, you can update it by simply right-clicking on it and selecting the update field.
+No, the TOC is basically a snapshot of the headings, tables, and page numbers in a document and does not automatically update itself as you make changes.
+Anytime you make changes to your document, you can update it by simply right-clicking on it and selecting the update field.

 Should the introduction come before the table of contents?

-No, the table of contents is usually included between the abstract and the introduction.
+No, the TOC is usually included between the abstract and the introduction.

 Can a table of contents be two pages?

-Yes, the maximum length of a table of content should be two pages regardless of the type of document you are writing.
+Yes, the maximum length of a TOC should be two pages, regardless of the type of document you are writing.

-Regardless of your document’s type or size, using a table of contents can help direct the readers to exactly where they want to be.
-Other than making your document more reader-friendly, the table of contents also makes it easier for the author to go back and change or update contents throughout their document if necessary.
-By default, MS Word generates a table of contents when you use the first three build-in heading styles, i.e., Heading 1, Heading 2, and Heading 3.
-To apply the different heading styles, simply select the style from the “Home” tab or you can use a table of contents templates.
-Once you’ve properly defined the heading styles, follow the procedure given above to insert your table of contents automatically.
+Regardless of your document’s type or size, using a TOC can help direct the readers to exactly where they want to be.
+Other than making your document more reader-friendly, the table also makes it easier for the author to go back and change or update contents throughout their document if necessary.
+By default, MS Word generates a TOC when you use the first three built-in heading styles, i.e., Heading 1, Heading 2, and Heading 3.
+To apply the different heading styles, simply select the style from the “Home” tab, or you can use a TOC template.
+Once you’ve properly defined the heading styles, follow the procedure given above to insert your table automatically.

 About This Article